brandonkal/linaria/docs/API.md

 `;
 ```

-All rules inside the template literal are scoped to the component, similar to the `css` tag.
+All rules inside the template literal are scoped to the component, much like the `css` tag.

 Dynamic function interpolations are replaced with CSS custom properties.
-A dynamic function interpolation will receive the `props` of the component as its arguments and the returned result will be used as the value for the variable.
-When using this, a tiny helper is imported so that we don't duplicate the code for creating the component in all files.
+Linaria calls your dynamic function interpolation with the component's `props` argument and uses the result as the value for the CSS variable.
+Styled is a tiny helper function that is imported to avoid duplicating the code for creating the component in all files.
 This runtime is depency-free.

 #### Modifiers